StephenGemin/javascript-bootcamp/complete-javascript-course/README.md

+NOTE: THIS ENTIRE FOLDER AND SET OF SUB FOLDERS IS A DIRECT COPY OF THE COURSE MATERIAL REPO [repo link](https://github.com/jonasschmedtmann/complete-javascript-course)

 # Course Material and FAQ for my Complete JavaScript Course

 This branch of the repo contains starter files and final code for all sections and projects of the course, **exactly as shown in the videos**.